-Weed of the Month – Mother in Law’s Tongue
+Weed of the month – Wandering Trad

 Mother in-laws tongue was a very popular garden plant in the past.
 Its very hardy and has a certain street appeal.